bergsans/archaize-js/text/5_the_abstract_syntax_tree.md

 the machine - it's not an essential part of the code to the machine.

 The same thing is true also for the 'concrete' syntax of a language.
-Most programming languages use functions, but in an AST *how a programming language actually programmatically requires the user to spell it is trivial* (func or function).
+Most programming languages use functions, but in the inner workings of an AST *how a programming language actually programmatically requires the user to spell is trivial* (func or function).
 Therefore what things are "called" - that is, the naming of the "abstractions" - are contingent.
 One would hope though, that the transpiler would make use of a explanatory naming system, something that's the case with Esprima (and Acorn, another quite famous AST-ifier) who follows